PolyBench: A Benchmark for Compositional Reasoning in Polyphonic Audio: Benchmark

 \subsection{Stage 1: Problem Observation}

-During our preliminary explorations in audio captioning tasks, we observed that when presented with non-overlapping monophonic audio, LALMs can accurately identify distinct sound event categories and their relative temporal relationships.
-As illustrated in Stage 1 of Figure~\ref{fig:fig1}, existing LALMs demonstrate reliable recognition and reasoning capabilities when processing monophonic audio \cite{wang2025timeaudio,kumar2026tac}.
-However, when multiple sound events overlap, i.e., polyphonic audio, these models frequently exhibit severe confusion or hallucination, failing to effectively identify the concurrent sound sources.
-Driven by this observation, we established the core objective: \textbf{to construct a comprehensive audio understanding benchmark specifically tailored to overlapping sound events}.
+During our preliminary investigation of audio captioning tasks, we found that LALMs can accurately identify distinct sound event categories and infer their temporal relationships when processing non-overlapping monophonic audio.
+As illustrated in Stage 1 of Figure~\ref{fig:fig1}, existing LALMs exhibit robust recognition and reasoning capabilities for monophonic audio understanding \cite{wang2025timeaudio,kumar2026tac}.
+However, when multiple sound events occur simultaneously, resulting in polyphonic audio, these models often suffer from substantial confusion and hallucination, leading to ineffective identification of concurrent sound sources.
+Motivated by this limitation, we define the primary objective of this work as follows: \textbf{to develop a comprehensive audio understanding benchmark specifically designed for overlapping sound events}.